 The 16-bit counter is mapped into two 8-bit I/O memory locations: Counter High (TCNT1H) containing the upper eight bits of the counter, and Counter Low (TCNT1L) containing the lower eight bits.
 The TCNT1H Register can only be indirectly accessed by the CPU.
 When the CPU does an access to the TCNT1H I/O location, the CPU accesses the high byte temporary register (TEMP).
-The temporary register is updated with the TCNT1H value when the TCNT1L is read, and TCNT1H is updated with the temporary register value when TCNT1L is written.
-This allows the CPU to read or write the entire 16-bit counter value within one clock cycle via the 8-bit data bus.
+The temporary register is updated with the TCNT1H value when the TCNT1L is read, and TCNT1H is updated with the temporary register value within one clock cycle via the 8-bit data bus.
 It is important to notice that there are special cases of writing to the TCNT1 Register when the counter is counting that will give unpredictable results.
 The special cases are described in the sections where they are of importance.

-Depending on the mode of operation used, the counter is cleared, incremented, or decremented at each $Timer\ Clock\ (clk{T1})$.
-The clk{T1} can be generated from an external or internal clock source, selected by the $Clock\ Select$ bits (CS12:0).
+Depending on the mode of operation used, the counter is cleared, incremented, or decremented at each Timer Clock ( $clk{T1}$ ).
+The $clk{T1}$ can be generated from an external or internal clock source, selected by the Clock Select bits (CS12:0).
 When no clock source is selected (CS12:0 = 0) the timer is stopped.
-However, the TCNT1 value can be accessed by the CPU, independent of whether clk{T1} is present or not.
+However, the TCNT1 value can be accessed by the CPU, independent of whether $clk{T1}$ is present or not.
 A CPU write overrides (has priority over) all counter clear or count operations.

-The counting sequence is determined by the setting of the Waveform Generation mode bits (WGM13:0) located in the Timer/Counter Control Registers A and B (TCCR1A and
+The counting sequence is determined by the setting of the Waveform Generation mode bits (WGM13:0) located in the Timer/Counter Control Registers A and B (TCCR1A and TCCR1B).

-TCCR1B).
 There are close connections between how the counter behaves (counts) and how waveforms are generated on the Output Compare outputs OC1x.
-For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 101.
+For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 109.

-The Timer/Counter Overflow Flag (TOV1) is set according to the mode of operation selected by the WGM13:0 bits.
+The Timer/Counter Overflow (TOV1) Flag is set according to the mode of operation selected by the WGM13:0 bits.
 TOV1 can be used for generating a CPU interrupt.

-Input Capture Unit

-The Timer/Counter incorporates an Input Capture unit that can capture external events and give them a time-stamp indicating time of occurrence.
-The external signal indicating an event, or multiple events, can be applied via the ICP1 pin or alternatively, via the analog comparator unit.
+Input Capture Unit The Timer/Counter incorporates an Input Capture unit that can capture external events and give them a time-stamp indicating time of occurrence.
+The external signal indicating an event, or multiple events, can be applied via the ICP1 pin or alternatively, via the Analog Comparator unit.
 The time-stamps can then be used to calculate frequency, duty-cycle, and other features of the signal applied.
 Alternatively the time-stamps can be used for creating a log of the events.

-The Input Capture unit is illustrated by the block diagram shown in Figure 42.
+The Input Capture unit is illustrated by the block diagram shown in Figure 49.
 The elements of the block diagram that are not directly a part of the Input Capture unit are gray shaded.
 The small "n" in register and bit names indicates the Timer/Counter number.

-Figure 42.
+Figure 49.
 Input Capture Unit Block Diagram